No Comments

 If you want to buy your first home, it can feel nearly impossible to save enough money for the downpayment while also paying normal living expenses, such as rent, groceries, and gas.
 In many cases, the cost to rent can be higher than a mortgage payment, property tax, and home insurance and maintenance combined.

-In response to increasing home prices, the province of Nova Scotia has made significant changes to the Down Payment Assistance Program (DPAP) that will help more Nova Scotians who have been saving for a down payment.
+The Down Payment Assistance Program (DPAP) helps Nova Scotians who have been saving for a down payment.
 The program provides eligible homebuyers with an interest-free repayable loan of up to 5% of the purchase price of their first home.
 This means that instead of having to save up the full downpayment and closing costs for a home, you only need to save enough for things like closing costs and legal fees.

-In addition, they have increased the total household income eligibility to $145,000 across the province, up from $75,000.
+In addition, they have increased the total household income eligibility to $145,000 across the province.

 The province has a comprehensive website with information on the DPAP, available at housing.novascotia.ca/downpayment.
 There you can find complete eligibility guidelines, details about the application process, and the application forms.